razoraze123/TEST/README.md

 the selector to the clipboard or **Sauvegarder** it.
 Saved selectors are stored in `selectors.json` at the root of the project.

+The JavaScript helper `qwebchannel.js` required by this tool is bundled in the repository at `ui/resources/qwebchannel.js`.
+If it is missing, the application falls back to the version provided by PySide6.

 ### Scraping d’image

 The **Scraping d’image** tab now displays a thumbnail preview before files are